Sen2Agri/Sen2Agri-System/FAQ.md

 ## How do I install or update `MACCS`?

-Starting from version 1.6, MACCS is no longer with the Sen2-Agri installation files.
-You will have to download it from the CNES website.
-Steps are detailed in the Software User Manual (p.
+Starting from version 1.6, MACCS is no longer provided with the Sen2-Agri installation files.
+You will therefore have to download it from the CNES website and install it prior the Sen2-Agri installation in itself.
+Steps are also detailed in the Software User Manual (p.
 30).
 Basically, you should:

 1. Go to <https://logiciels.cnes.fr/content/maccs?language=en>.
 1. Click on the "Télécharger" or "Download" button in the tab with the same name